noseka1/kubectl-debugpod/README.md

 ## How does it work?

-The process of troubleshooting a running pod can be divided into the following steps:
+The process of troubleshooting a running pod using *kube-debug-pod* can be divided into the following steps:

 1. *kube-debug-pod* creates a privileged pod using a user-supplied container image.
 This debug pod is placed on the same cluster node where the target pod is running.
 2. *kube-debug-pod* attaches user's terminal to the debug pod.